l8smartlight/l8-sdk-android-V2.0/README.md

 	}

 ```
- A detail documentation about all functions can be consulted in javadoc section.
+ A detailed documentation about all functions can be consulted in javadoc section.

 **Note:**
-All operation through manager will affect to all connected devices, by default all are selected.
+All operations through manager will affect to all connected devices, by default all are selected.
 You can operate with a specific L8 in this way:

 **Example of use:**